johnbhurst/jekyll-now/_posts/2018-4-13-DOMBuilder.md

 # StreamingDOMBuilder

-We can address this by switching to `StreamingDOMBuilder`, which supports namespaces:
+We can fix this by switching to `StreamingDOMBuilder`, which supports namespaces:

 ```groovy
 def builder = new StreamingDOMBuilder()